HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 #### 1.9.1 Quality Data Model

 Volume 1 of this IG is intended to be as model agnostic as possible.
-However, the examples used have incorporated QDM [^2].
+However, the examples used have incorporated QDM [^1].
 Further discussion of incorporating QDM into CQL based HQMF measures is discussed in Volume 2 of this IG.

 #### 1.9.2 Relationship to Quality Reporting Document Architecture

 Volumes 2 and 3 discuss how to incorporate QDM into CQL based HQMF measures.
-A standard reporting mechanism for QDM based is the Quality Reporting Document Architecture [^6].
+A standard reporting mechanism for QDM based is the Quality Reporting Document Architecture [^5].
 Further discussion of QRDA is available in Volume 2 of this IG.

 #### 1.9.3 Measure Authoring Tool

-The MAT is a web-based software-authoring tool that measure developers use to create eCQMs [^7].
+The MAT is a web-based software-authoring tool that measure developers use to create eCQMs [^6].
 The authoring tool allows measure developers to create eCQMs in a highly structured format using the QDM and healthcare industry standard vocabularies.
 The MAT was developed by NQF under a contract with HHS, and has been publicly available through NQF since September 2011.
-All Meaningful Use Stage 2 measures are authored in MAT to ensure consistency in creating header metadata, population criteria, data criteria, etc. Effective January 2013, CMS assumed ownership of the MAT and has contracted with Health Care Innovation Services, a joint venture between Telligen and Net-Integrated Consulting for the ongoing development, maintenance, and support.
+All Promoting Interoperability Program (PIP) measures are authored in MAT to ensure consistency in creating header metadata, population criteria, data criteria, etc. Effective January 2013, CMS assumed ownership of the MAT and has contracted with Health Care Innovation Services, a joint venture between Telligen and Net-Integrated Consulting for the ongoing development, maintenance, and support.

 The QDM-based building-block approach to eCQMs, which is described in this IG, was implemented in the MAT.
 It will be updated in accordance with this guide.

 #### 1.9.4 NLM Value Set Authority Center

-The Value Set Authority Center (VSAC) [^10] is provided by the National Library of Medicine (NLM), in collaboration with the ONC and CMS.
-The VSAC currently serves as the authority and central repository for the official versions of value sets that support Meaningful Use eCQMs.
+The Value Set Authority Center (VSAC) [^9] is provided by the National Library of Medicine (NLM), in collaboration with the ONC and CMS.
+The VSAC currently serves as the authority and central repository for the official versions of value sets that support Promoting Interoperability Program (PIP) eCQMs.
 Through the VSAC, NLM draws upon the UMLS Metathesaurus and its responsibility as the central coordinating body for clinical terminology standards within the HHS to assure the ongoing validity and accuracy of the value sets.
 NLM launched the VSAC Authoring Tool on October 31, 2013.
 Value sets for eCQMs can now be authored directly in VSAC.
 In addition, direct reference codes can be retrieved from the VSAC for use in eCQMs.

 #### 1.9.5 CMS Measures Management System Blueprint